An introduction to information architecting through storytelling

 UPDATED: March 13, 2016

 I like using "user agent sniffing" to deliver highly optimized versions of a website to different devices.
 Doing so allows me to really optimize and improve the user experience.
 What happens though when a device slips through my detection strategy?
-Let's say it's brand-new and for whatever reason does . . .
+Let's say it's brand-new and for whatever . . .

 How to set up a mobile first Rails application using Rails variants and the Browser gem for device detection